thfalan/pst-whitepaper/README (2).md

 #### **Smart Contract Dividend Wallet**

-An on-chain, programmatic wallet that automatically collects intercepted merchant revenue, converts it to stablecoins, and distributes dividends to Liquid Royalty Token holders.
+An on-chain, programmatic wallet that automatically collects intercepted merchant revenue, converts it to stablecoins, and distributes dividends to Royalty Token holders.
 Features:

 * **Automation**: No manual intervention; payouts occur monthly via immutable code.
 * **Transparency**: All transactions are logged on-chain for real-time auditing.